Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Results

-If benefits are intermediate ($b=5.5$, middle), RA is the most common strategy, but it coexists with the nice strategies 1A, 1+ and R+, and the faker strategy R-.
-Both faker strategies (R- and 1-) can profit from the presence of 1+ (as all defectors can), but also from the presence of 1A, since one needs to enter an arrangement to trick it into cooperation.
+Figure \ref{fig3a} shows the evolutionary process over time, averaged at each point in time across $1000$ runs.
+We showcase three scenarios with different values of the benefit $b$.
+If benefits are too low ($b=1.5$, left), strategies prevail that never cooperate and never or most rarely commit.
+Among them is R-, which would commit with good players, but can 'smartly' save the cost of arrangement in this environment.
+Entering an arrangement only makes sense if one can expect cooperation, which is not the case if there are only other R-, 0- and 0A players (which act like AllD).
+If benefits are intermediate ($b=5.5$, middle), RA is the most common strategy, but it co-exists with the nice strategies 1A, 1+ and R+, and the faker strategy R-.
+Both faker strategies (R- and 1-) can profit from the presence of 1+ (as all defectors can), but also from the presence of 1A, since one needs to enter an arrangement with it to trick it into cooperation.
 R- and 1- do so, but R- is the more frequent of the two.
 If benefits are too high ($b=9.5$, right), nice strategies become even more frequent, and so do fakers (R- and even 1-).
-This spread of defecting strategies can account for the decrease in overall cooperation scenarios where benefits are very high in comparison to the cost of arrangement $c_a$.
+This spread of defecting strategies can explain the decrease in overall cooperation scenarios where benefits are very high compared to the cost of the arrangement $c_a$.

-We can explain some results further with the most important pairwise evolutionary dynamics (Figure \ref{ch-com:f3b}, see SI for full table of fixation probabilities and description of the standard fixation model).
+We can explain some results further with the most important pairwise evolutionary dynamics (Figure \ref{ch-com:f3b}, see SI for a full table of fixation probabilities and description of the standard fixation model).
 If $b-1>c_a$, a cyclic dynamics pattern is observed between 'mean' strategies (0-, 0A, R-, 1-), RA and 'nice' strategies (1A, 1+, also R+, 0+).
 RA is risk dominant against all mean strategies, but not against 1A or 1+.
+Note that, for the so-called risk dominance analysis, we only consider populations in which exactly two strategies are present \citep{Fudenberg2006}.
+Thus, when considering RA and a nice strategy, there are no fakers to exploit the nice strategy.
+Consider a population half comprised of RA and half of 1A.
+Due to perception errors, RA players will sometimes distrust their partner and refuse to enter arrangements with them.
+This is a mistake, since any player in this population is, in fact, honest and would cooperate if an arrangement was made.
+Refusing to commit costs RA some benefits that 1A does receive in the same situations (neither type of player can earn benefits if they meet a RA partner who distrusts them).
 As $b$ increases, so do RA's relative disadvantages against nice strategies.
-Both of them (1A and 1+), are in turn always heavily dominated by fakers (and 1+ also by defectors).
+Both of them (1A and 1+), are in turn always heavily dominated by fakers (and 1+ also by defectors), closing the cycle between RA, nice and mean strategies.